BLOODY-LABIB/Blood/README.md

-This Is A Tool where you can get whatecer you want about cloning and cracking.
+This Is A Tool where you can get whatever you want about cloning and cracking.

 Installation In Termux↓